chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - Architecture
   - **Encoder** module: The observed trajectories are fed to some `LSTM` whose internal state is used by the two subsequent modules.
   - **Interaction** module: To consider interaction, all `LSTM` states are **concatenated** (**_joint_** state) together with a feature vector of **relative distances**.
 In addition, a **CVAE** is used for multi-modality (several possible trajectories are **generated**) and **capture interactions** (_I did not fully understand that point_), as stated by the authors:
-    - > "The latent variable `z` models inherent structure in the interaction of multiple vehicles, and it also helps to describe underlying ambiguity of future behaviors of other vehicles."
+    - > "The latent variable `z` models inherent structure in the interaction of multiple vehicles, and it also helps to describe underlying ambiguity of future behaviours of other vehicles."
   - **Prediction** module: Based on the `LSTM` states, the **concatenated vector** and the **latent variable**, both **future trajectories** and **margins to the satisfaction** of each rule are predicted.
   - **Control** module: A `MPC` optimizes the control of the ego car, deciding **which rules should be prioritized** based on the two predicted objects (_trajectories_ and _robustness slackness_).